gdg-wisdom/wisdom-2016/people/organizers.md

 GDG Organizers/Leads have a regional contact at Google to get advice for running the local chapter.

-GDG Organizers/Leads meet regularily with the local chapters in a so-called GDG regional lead summit.
+GDG Organizers/Leads meet regularly with the local chapters in a so-called GDG regional lead summit.